PavelPaliakou/learn_astro/README.md

 # My resume web-site.
-HTML, CSS, JS and astro framework.
+HTML, CSS, JS and Astro framework.

 You can see it online here - https://pavelpaliakou.netlify.app/